norly/elmcan/readme.rst

 ------------------------------------

 Use a terminal program to attach to the controller.
+The default settings are 38400 baud/s, 8 data bits, no parity, 1 stopbit.

 After issuing the "``AT WS``" command, the controller will respond with its version::